Posted by Michelle Young, Will Writing & Estate Planning Expert

 Once your Will has been signed, you can’t make changes to the Will itself.
 Instead you can make minor changes by completing a codicil.
 A codicil is a document which is signed and witnessed in the same way as your Will was, but is then attached to your original Will to show the change that has been made.
 It’s simple and easy to do.

 You don’t need to use the same witnesses as you did for your original Will, although you should ensure that the codicil is kept with the original to show the amendment or addition which has been made.

 There’s also no limit to how many codicils you can attach to your original Will, so don’t worry if you need to make another minor amendment in a few years’ time.
 Finally, there is no restriction on what can be changed through a codicil, although it’s not recommended for use to make a significant number of changes.

 If you do need to make comprehensive changes to your Will, it’s recommended that you write a new one.
-Your new Will must state that it revokes the previous Will, and the previous one must be destroyed either by tearing it, shredding it or burning it.
+Your new Will must state that it revokes the previous Will, and the previous one must be destroyed either by tearing, shredding or burning it.

 If you need to make either small minor changes or significant major changes to your will, then you need to find a reputable and reliable Will writing service.
 Get in touch with us today so we can match you with appropriate Will Writers, you will receive prices to compare within a few minutes.

 Field marked * is optional